expo/expo/docs/pages/modules/android-lifecycle-listeners.md

 ### Why there are no `onStart` and `onStop` Activity listeners

 In the current implementation, we do not set up the hooks from `MainActivity` but from [`ReactActivityDelegate`](https://github.com/facebook/react-native/blob/400902093aa3ccfc05712a996c592a86f342253a/ReactAndroid/src/main/java/com/facebook/react/ReactActivityDelegate.java).
-There is some slight difference between `MainActivity` and `ReactActivityDelegate`.
-Since `ReactActivityDelegate` does not have `onStart` and `onStop`, that is why we don't support them in the meantime.
+There are some slight differences between `MainActivity` and `ReactActivityDelegate`.
+Since `ReactActivityDelegate` does not have `onStart` and `onStop`, we don't yet support them here.

-### Interfaces stability
+### Interface stability

 The listener interfaces may change from time to time between Expo SDK releases.
 Our strategy for backward compatibility is always to add new interfaces and add `@Deprecated` annotation for interfaces we plan to remove.
 Our interfaces are all based on Java 8 interface default method; you don't have to and should not implement all methods.
 Doing this will benefit your module's maintenance cost between Expo SDKs.